heartnora/MarvelRivalsModManager/README.md

 Contributions are welcome!
 Feel free to submit pull requests for new features, bug fixes, or enhancements.

 # License
-This project has no liscence.
+This project has no liscence, is a project, and is for anyone and everyone to edit and use with due credit to myself.

 # Acknowledgements
 Customtkinter has been used for the modern GUI framework.